eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 "Now, let's talk about bpftime itself — our userspace eBPF runtime that's all about speed and functionality.
 Imagine having the agility of a cat and the power of an elephant; that's bpftime in the eBPF universe.

 Here's the deal: with bpftime, Uprobes.
 Our userspace uprobe can be spped up to 10 times faster than the traditional kernel uprobe.
 And just like kernel uprobe, you don't need any manual instrumentation or restart processes.
-It's like having a pit crew in Formula 1; everything happens so fast, you barely notice the changes.

-We're not just fast; we play well with others, too. bpftime is compatible with kernel eBPF toolchains and libraries, so there's no need to rewrite your eBPF apps.
-It's like having a universal remote for all your gadgets.
+We're not just fast; bpftime is compatible with kernel eBPF toolchains and libraries, so there's no need to rewrite your eBPF apps.

 Then there's the versatility.
 Bpftime supports interprocess and kernel maps, allowing it to work in harmony with kernel eBPF.
-It's like a duet where both singers are in perfect harmony.
-Plus, we've got this cool feature called 'offload to userspace,' which means you can run your checks with the kernel verifier for that extra peace of mind.
+Plus, we've got this cool feature called 'offload to userspace,' which means you can run your checks with the kernel verifier, and then the actual execution happens in userspace.

 And for the tech-savvy, we've introduced a new LLVM JIT compiler for eBPF.
 This is for those who crave that cutting-edge performance.

-So, to sum it up: bpftime brings you the speed, compatibility, and advanced features to make your eBPF experience in userspace not just better, but rather exceptional."
+So, to sum it up: bpftime brings you the speed, compatibility, and advanced features to make your eBPF experience in userspace better.

 ## [Slide 9: Current Support Features of bpftime]

-"Let's drill down into the specifics of what bpftime currently supports, and I promise to keep it as straightforward as possible.
+"Let's get into the specifics of what bpftime currently supports:

 On the table for bpftime's features, we've got a variety of shared memory map types that are key to userspace eBPF.
 We're talking about the classics here: HASH, ARRAY, RINGBUF, PERF_EVENT_ARRAY, and PERCPU varieties.
 These are your building blocks for creating shared data structures that are crucial for eBPF programs to communicate efficiently and store data.